Pornography is Harmful for Some People

 Healing in midlife often involves honest conversations, reducing shame, addressing sexual changes directly, and rebuilding erotic connection in ways that feel mutual and safe.

 I believe there may be a time and place for pornography—but it has a slippery slope.
-How intentionally and transparently it is used determines whether it enhances or undermines sexual and relational health.
+Your beliefs about erotica and how intentionally and transparently it is used determine whether it enhances or undermines your relationship and sexual health.

 My advice: proceed with caution.